top of page

 Many people with autoimmune conditions like lupus, Hashimoto’s, or rheumatoid arthritis feel discouraged, confused and frustrated.
 They’ve been told there’s nothing they can do except manage symptoms for the rest of their life.
-But what if autoimmune disease is associated with childhood and a sign that the body has been living in survival mode for too long and that recovery is possible?
+But what if autoimmune disease is associated with one’s childhood and a sign that the body has been living in survival mode for too long?
+What if a holistic approach with recovery is possible?

-In this episode, Dr. Aimie explains the real nervous system root causes of autoimmune diseases and why rewiring your nervous system, stored trauma, and emotional pain can help your body recover.
-She shares her own story of sitting in a rheumatologist’s office, staring at high antibody numbers on her lab results, and deciding there had to be a better way forward.
+In this episode, Dr. Aimie explains the nervous system and emotional root causes of autoimmune diseases and why rewiring the nervous system, stored trauma, and emotional pain can help your body recover.
+She shares her own story of sitting in a rheumatologist’s office, staring at high antibody numbers on her lab results, and deciding she wanted a different way but knew it involved her own trauma work.

 You’ll hear why autoimmune conditions often affect high-functioning women and how toxic stress and trauma from years ago can get stuck in the body, leading to fatigue, chronic pain, brain fog, and autoimmune flare-ups decades later.

 Dr. Aimie breaks down how autoimmunity isn’t just about the immune system.
 It’s also about safety, authenticity, and how the body responds to stress.
-Healing requires more than food or supplements.
+Reversing autoimmunity requires more than food or supplements.
 It means creating safety in your mind, in your body, and in your biology.

 Related Podcast Episodes: